 What Is Deep Learning?

-Deep learning is a type of machine learning that uses artificial neural networks to enable digital systems to learn and make decisions based on unstructured, unlabeled data.
+Deep learning is a type of machine learning that uses artificial neural networks to enable digital systems to learn and make decisions based on unstructured, unlabelled data.

-In general, machine learning trains AI systems to learn from acquired experiences with data, recognize patterns, make recommendations, and adapt.
-With deep learning in particular, instead of just responding to sets of rules, digital systems build knowledge from examples and then use that knowledge to react, behave, and perform like humans.
+In general, machine learning trains AI systems to learn from acquired experiences with data, recognise patterns, make recommendations and adapt.
+With deep learning in particular, instead of just responding to sets of rules, digital systems build knowledge from examples and then use that knowledge to react, behave and perform like humans.

 Why deep learning matters

-Data scientists and developers use deep learning software to train computers to analyze big and complex data sets, complete complicated and nonlinear tasks, and respond to text, voice, or images, often faster and more accurately than humans.
+Data scientists and developers use deep learning software to train computers to analyse big and complex data sets, complete complicated and nonlinear tasks and respond to text, voice or images, often faster and more accurately than humans.
 These capabilities have many practical applications and have made many modern innovations possible.
 For example, deep learning is what driverless cars use to process images and distinguish pedestrians from other objects on the road or what your smart home devices use to understand your voice commands.

 How deep learning works

-Deep learning works by relying on neural network architectures in multiple layers, high-performance graphics processing units deployed in the cloud or on clusters, and large volumes of labeled data to achieve very high levels of text, speech, and image recognition accuracy.
+Deep learning works by relying on neural network architectures in multiple layers, high-performance graphics processing units deployed in the cloud or on clusters and large volumes of labelled data to achieve very high levels of text, speech and image recognition accuracy.
 All that power can help your developers create digital systems with something like human intelligence and streamline time to value by accelerating model training from weeks to hours.

 For example, a driverless car model might require thousands of video hours and millions of images to train.
-Without deep learning, this level of training couldn’t be done at scale.
+Without deep learning, this level of training could not be done at scale.